Louis B. Mayer: Being a father figure

 With many of his actors, Mayer was like an overprotective father.
-In some cases, especially with child actors, he could become closely involved in managing their everyday life, telling them where to shop, where to dine, or what doctor to visit.
+In some cases, especially with child actors, he could become closely involved in managing their everyday lives, telling them where to shop, where to dine, or what doctor to visit.
 He liked giving suggestions about how they could take better care of themselves.
 He sometimes arranged marriages, and coping with occupational hazards such as alcoholism, suicide, and eccentric sexual habits were as much a part of his job as negotiating contracts with stars and directors.
 When he learned that June Allyson was dating David Rose, for instance, he told her to stop seeing him: "If you care about your reputation, you cannot be seen with a married man."

 Stories about his sobbing or rages have often been repeated in books, but few employees ever saw that part of him.
 "Mr. Mayer was to me like a father", said Ricardo Montalbán.
 "He really thought of the people under contract as his boys and girls."
 Mayer's paternalism could extend to productions; for example, he revised the Dr. Kildare stories in order to keep an ailing Lionel Barrymore, who required the use of a wheelchair due to arthritis, on the job.

 Some, such as young starlet Elizabeth Taylor, disliked Mayer overseeing their lives; Taylor called him a "monster", while Mickey Rooney, another young actor who co-starred with Taylor when she was 12, formed the opposite impression: "He was the daddy of everybody and vitally interested in everybody.
 They always talk badly about Mayer, but he was really a wonderful guy ... he listened and you listened."
 Rooney spoke from experience, as he himself had some confrontations with Mayer, observed film historian Jane Ellen Wayne: